ldorje1/Differential-Imaging-Attacks-on-Near-Field-SAR-Imaging/Efficient Physics-based Learned Reconstruction/README.md

 ***

-### 🔧 Summary of Changes: Deep2S Attack Optimization Update
+### 🔧 Some Changes: Attack Optimization Update (Compared to DIA on tradiational and LIA algo)

 We updated the optimization strategy for the complex gains **Aₚ** in the Deep2S Differential Imaging Attack (DIA) to improve stability and behavior under the physical amplitude constraint **|Aₚ| ≤ A_max**.